k-mc-k/WordPress_Install/README.md

 mysql> exit
 ```

+### Step 3: Install WordPress

+Change into a writable directory:

 ```
 cd /tmp
 ```

+Then download the lastest version of WordPress by typing:

 ```
 sudo wget http://wordpress.org/latest.zip
 ```

+In order to unzip the WordPress file, you will need to install "unzip" if you haven't done so previously:

 ```
 sudo apt install unzip
 ```

+Unzip the file into your servers root directory, which is /var/www/html by default:

 ```
 sudo unzip -q latest.zip -d /var/www/html/
 ```

+### Step 4: Configure the WordPress Directory

 ```
 sudo chown -R www-data:www-data /var/www/html/wordpress